OpenSSL Corporation · Conference Prague · Edition № 02

 Thirty-one years apart.
 One room.
 One morning.

-The two co-authors of SSLeay — and the maintainer who carries it now.
+The two co-authors of SSLeay — and one of the maintainers carrying the keynote on behalf of the team today.
 Three signatures from the original AUTHORS file, in one room, for the first time.

 1995 — MCMXCV — First build